 (Based on Beckett, D.C. and Lewis, P.A.
 1982.
 An efficient procedure for slide mounting of larval Chironomidae.
 Trans.
 Amer.
 Microsc.
 Soc.
 101: 96-99; Epler, J. 1992, Identification manual for the larval Chironomidae (Diptera) of Florida; and Pluchino, E. 1984, Guide to the common water mite genera of Florida.
 Reference provided for informational purposes only and is not required for this procedure)

 Introduction.
 This section describes the process for preparing slides for identification of midges, worms, aquatic mites, and sometimes parts of other organisms (e.g., mayfly labrums, etc.), which must be mounted for proper identification.
 Use this procedure for Lake Condition Index (LT 7300), Wetland Condition Index (LT 7600), Hester Dendy (LT 7710), and dredge and core (LT 7720) sample processing.
+See SCI 2100 for the process for preparing slides for identification of the organisms listed above for the Stream Condition Index.

 Equipment and Supplies